CarlottaTagliaro/SharedNotes/Secure Cloud Computing/markdown/SCC_2.md

   - for each document $D_j$, containing keyword $w_i$:
     - generate key $K_{i, j}$;
     - create node $N_{i, j} = <id(j)\ ||\ K_{i, j}\ ||\ \psi_K(ctr + 1)>$ (i.e. \<identifier of $D_j$, key for the next cell, position of the next cell>);
-    - final array is $A[\psi_K(ctr)] = E_{K_{i,j-1}}(N_{i,j})$, so save every node at permuted position, encrypting it with the previous key.
+    - final array is $A[\psi_K(ctr)] = Enc_{K_{i,j-1}}(N_{i,j})$, so save every node at permuted position, encrypting it with the previous key.
 - to build the inverted index for keys and entry points:
   - permute lookup table using PRP (so the adversary does not know which cell corresponds to which keyword);
-  - encrypt each table entry as $<index_A(N_i, 1)\ ||\ K_{i, 0}> \oplus\ f_K(w_i)$, representing the index of the first result for keyboard $i$ in the array $A$ and the key to decrypt it;
+  - encrypt with a PRF each table entry as $<index_A(N_i, 1)\ ||\ K_{i, 0}> \oplus\ f_K(w_i)$, representing the index of the first result for keyboard $i$ in the array $A$ and the key to decrypt it;
-  - fill the table respecting the permuted positions.
+  - fill the table respecting the permuted positions and send the arrays to the server in this encrypted form.

 Searching at this point is straightforward: we first reapply the permutation to access the right position of the table, then we decrypt the value and we traverse the linked list within the array, always decrypting with the last key received.
 With this solution, nothing is leaked for non-queried keywords.

 How can you proof that this actually works and that it has the properties that we mentioned?
-First of all, we need a framework to analyze these encryption schemes: we can no longer use the idea of chosen-plaintext et simila, because we are in a scenario in which the attacker learns about our data progressively.
-What is usually used is a "security game" in which you have a distinguisher and challenger.
-The former sends messages to the latter, which can communicate with two "boxes", representing the real protocol and the simulated protocol.
-When communicating with the real protocol, the challenger sends real data collection and queries and receives encrypted index and tokens; when communicating with the simulated one instead, it sends data collection leakage and queries leakage - determined by a special leakage function that we will see later, that replies with simulated index and token.
+First of all, we need a framework to analyze these encryption schemes: we can no longer use the idea of chosen-plaintext et simila, because we are in a scenario in which the attacker learns about our data (the outcome of the search queries) progressively.
+What is usually used is a "security game" in which you have a **distinguisher** and **challenger**.
+The former sends messages to the latter, which can communicate with two "boxes", representing the real protocol and the simulated protocol (he chooses randomly each time to which one communicate).
+When communicating with the real protocol, the challenger sends real data collection and queries and receives encrypted index and tokens; when communicating with the simulated one instead, it sends data collection leakage and queries leakage - determined by a special leakage function that we will see later - and the simulated protocol replies with simulated index and token.
 Finally, the distinguisher needs to understand if the challenger talked with the real or simulated protocol.
-The distinguisher can work in adaptive or non-adaptive way, that is, receiving data on multiple (and potentially optimized) iterations or just once at the beginning.
-The former is obviously more powerful than the latter.
+The distinguisher can work in adaptive or non-adaptive way, that is, receiving data on multiple (and potentially optimized) iterations or just once at the beginning in a single batch.
+The former is obviously more powerful than the latter since it can use the previously learned results to construct the following query and obtain more information (e.g. craft queries that contradict each other and see what happens with the corresponding tokens).

 How are leakage functions defined then?
-The proof the security of a schema is bounded to this leakage function, which needs to be defined and represents a constraint.
-Common functions for data collection leak the number of documents, the length of each document or the number of keywords, while the ones for query leakage can reveal patterns in search or access.
+The security proof of a schema is bounded to this leakage function, which needs to be defined and represents a constraint.
+Common functions for data collection leak the number of documents, the length of each document or the number of keywords, while the ones for query leakage can reveal patterns in search (what queries are for the same keyword) or access (what documents are returned as query results).
 These common leakages are not universal and they depend on the underlining protocol.
 Every protocol is usually proven with different functions and it cannot be said that one is better than another.

 Then, the security proof is defined as follows:

-> a protocol is secure, if the distinguisher has negligible chance to decide what box has been chosen by the challenger.
+> A protocol is secure, if the distinguisher has negligible chance to decide what box has been chosen by the challenger.
+> $$
+> |Pr[Real_A(k) = 1] - Pr[Ideal_{A,S}(k) = 1]| \leq negl(k)
+> $$

 The proof is conducted with these steps: